integritee-network/book/src/remote_attestation.md

 ### Enclave Registry On-Chain

-In order for the chain validator to be able to verify MRENCLAVE, there must be a consensus about MRENCLAVE of the valid version of substraTEE.
+In order for the chain validator to be able to verify MRENCLAVE, there must be a consensus about MRENCLAVE of the valid version of Integritee.

-substraTEE developers will propose code updates to be voted on.
+Integritee developers will propose code updates to be voted on.
 Validators check the code and vote on behalf or against each proposal.
 MRENCLAVE can be reproduced by cloning the substraTEE-worker repo, building it and then:

 ```bash
 sgx_sign dump -enclave enclave.signed.so -dumpfile out.log